cau777/cau777/README.md

  - "Java Developer Track" on JetBrains Academy (> 100h)
  - "Python Core Track" on JetBrains Academy (> 100h)
  - "Become an Angular Developer Path" on Educative (143h)
- - "TypeScript for Front-End Developers" on Educative (IN PROGRESS)
+ - "TypeScript for Front-End Developers Path" on Educative (IN PROGRESS)